-With the recent data security breaches at Target, Neiman Marcus and other retailers – along with the threat posed by the HeartBleed bug – consumers and merchants alike are highly anxious about online credit card fraud and identity theft.
-Online retailers are taking steps to tighten up security around credit card transactions and credit card information storage.
+With data security breaches in the news all the time, consumers and merchants alike are highly anxious about credit card fraud and identity theft.
+Retailers are taking steps to tighten up security around credit card information storage and improving credit card fraud detection.

+Credit card fraud is when someone uses another person's credit card or account information to make unauthorized purchases or access funds through cash advances.
 Credit card fraud doesn’t just happen online; it happens in brick-and-mortar stores, too.
-As a business owner, you can avoid serious headaches – and unwanted publicity – by recognizing potentially fraudulent use of credit cards in offline settings.
+As a business owner, you can avoid serious headaches – and unwanted publicity – by recognizing potentially fraudulent use of credit cards in your payment environment.

 While not proof that a transaction is fraudulent, the following signs can help you identify potentially fraudulent credit card transactions before they happen.